realStandal/redwood-rls-demo/README.md

 ### 3) Create a Yoga Plugin for the extended client

 We can provide the extended client to each service in our application by creating a [Yoga Plugin](https://the-guild.dev/graphql/yoga-server/docs/features/envelop-plugins) which extends RedwoodJS' context.
-If the user does not exist, or the application is being accessed anonymously, the original client will be added instead.
+If the user does not exist, or if the application is being accessed anonymously, the original client will be added instead.

 ```TypeScript
 import type { Plugin } from 'graphql-yoga'